-Those admitted to the program will follow the normal history major, with the following exceptions: they will take an Honors Colloquium (HH508) and an Honors Thesis Readings course (HH512) in the spring semester of 2/c year; and they will take an Honors Historiography Seminar (HH507) and an Honors Senior Thesis course (HH509) in the fall semester of 1/c year.
+Those admitted to the program will follow the normal history major, with the following exceptions: they will take an Honors Historiography Seminar (HH507) in the fall semester of 2/c year; they will take an Honors Colloquium (HH508) and an Honors Thesis Readings course (HH512) in the spring semester of 2/C year; and they will take an Honors Senior Thesis course (HH509) in the fall semester of 1/C year.
 Honors students also choose a faculty member to serve as the advisor for their senior thesis.
 Students work individually with their advisors in HH512 and HH509.
 For course registration planning, students should note that HH507 counts as a Thematic course in the History Major distribution, and HH508 replaces the regular senior seminar (HH462).

 - 3.0 CQPR (with no Ds or Fs)

 - 3.5 CQPR in all History courses (maximum of 2 Cs)

 - 2.75 CQPR in Professional courses (with no Fs)